guruthree/pico-model-m/README.md

 It's a keyboard?
 Standard 101 key operation is the same.
 It should be plug and play, although it won't work properly with my fiddly KVM due to some sort of signalling issue, it works fine connected through the KVM's USB hub.

-Of the extra functions, F13-F24, F13 is programmed to be escape.
+Of the extra function keys, F13-F24, F13 is programmed to be escape.
 F14-F23 are "Magic" keys.
 F14-F16 are modifier keys that combined with F17-F23 type in 3x7=21 useful things.
 I have these set to be useful for programming like typing in else, continue, etc.

 Of the keys to the left, the left column top to bottom is escape, pause/break, scroll lock, print screen, Windows/super.
 The right column top to bottom is the again (macro) key, copy, cut, paste, context/application menu.
 Magic 1-Magic 3 (F14-F16) on their own select macro 1, 2, or 3.